Telmac 1800

-The Telmac 1800 was an early microcomputer delivered in kit form.
+The Telmac 1800 is an early microcomputer that was delivered in kit form.
 It was introduced in 1977 by Telercas Oy, the Finnish importer of RCA microchips.
 Most of the 2,000 kits manufactured over four years were bought by electronics enthusiasts in Finland, Sweden and Norway.

 An expansion board, OSCOM, later became available, and included an alphanumeric video display, and up to 12 kB of memory.
 A 4 kB Tiny BASIC could be run on this configuration.

-The first-ever commercial video game to be developed in Finland, Chesmac (fi), was developed by Raimo Suonio on a Telmac 1800 computer in 1979.
+The first-ever commercial video game to be developed in Finland, Chesmac, was developed by Raimo Suonio on a Telmac 1800 computer in 1979.

 The Telmac 1800 was followed by the Oscom Nano and the Telmac 2000.